 See below the recipe for a coeliac friendly option.

 - 2 cups flour.
 (I used a mix; 1 cup barley and 1 cup light rye.
-Wholemeal spelt also works really well)
+Spelt, half wholemeal, also works really well)

 - 2 rounded tsp GF baking powder